openhab/openhab-addons/addons/binding/org.openhab.binding.hyperion/README.md

 # Hyperion Binding

-This binding integrates the Hyperion ambient lighting software with openHAB.
+This binding integrates openHAB with the Hyperion ambient lighting software.
 Further details on the Hyperion project can be found [here.](https://hyperion-project.org/)

 ## Supported Things